ChroniclerCherry/stardew-valley-mods/ShopTileFramework/README.md

 {
   "Shops": [
     {
-      "ShopName": "SeasonalShop",
+      "ShopName": "MyShop",
       "ItemStocks": [
         {
           "ItemType": "Object",
           "ItemNames": [
             "Parsnip"
+          ]
+        }
       ],
       "When": [
-            "z summer/z fall/z winter/t 600 1000", //during spring only opens from 6am to 10am
+        "z summer/z fall/z winter/t 600 1000",
-            "z fall/z winter/z spring/t 1000 1400", //during summer only opens from 10am to 2pm
+        "z fall/z winter/z spring/t 1000 1400",
-			"z winter/z spring/z summer/t 1400 1800", //during fall only opens from 2pm to 6pm
+        "z winter/z spring/z summer/t 1400 1800",
-			"z spring/z summer/z winter/t 1800 20000", //during winter only opens from 6pm to 10pm
+        "z spring/z summer/z winter/t 1800 20000",
-			"f Linus 2500" //if player has 10 hearts with Linus, store is always open ]
+        "f Linus 2500"
+      ],
+      "ClosedMessage": "This shop is closed."
     }
   ]
 }
-  ]
-}
 ```
+**WARNING:** Do not use the `x` condition.
+STF uses a fake event ID (-5005 ) in order to use the vanilla `checkEventPrecondition` method.
+Using x will mark this fake event ID in the player's save and return false for all future condition checks

 ## Example
 Example shops.json: